gemc/docs/webPage/source/index.rst

 gemc tries to make easy things easy and hard things possible.

-With no C++ or geant4 knowledge required, users can build and run even the most complex of setups.
+Users can build and run complex of setups even with no C++ or geant4 knowledge.

 The upload/download of the parameters to/from databases (available: MYSQL or ASCII) is automatic.